-Module Name Module Code Level (type) CP
+Module Name Module Code Level (type) СР

 RIS Lab CO-542 Year 2 (CORE) 5

-Module Componer nts
+Module Compone ents

 Number Name Туре СР

 CO-542-A RIS Lab I Lecture/lab 2.5

-CO-542-B RIS Lab II Lecture/lab 2.5
+СО-542-В RIS Lab II Lecture/lab 2.5

-Module Coordinator Program Affiliation Mandatory Status
+Module Coordinator Program Affiliation Mandatory Statu

-Prof. Dr. Francesco Maurelli Robotics and Intelligent Systems (RIS) Mandatory minor RIS Mandatory elective for RIS
+Prof. Dr. Francesco Maurelli Robotics and Intelligent Systems (RIS) Mandatory mino Mandatory elect

+Entry Requirements Frequency Forms of Le Teaching arning and

-Entry Requirements Pre-requisites ☐ Introduction to RIS ☐ Programming in C/C++ Co-requisites Knowledge, Abilities, ⊠ None Skills or Annually (Fall) Forms of Learning and Teaching Class attendance (35 hours) Private study (70 hours) Report preparation (20 hours)
+Pre-requisites ⊠ Introduction to RIS ⊠ Programming Annually (Fall) Class attend hours) y (70 hours)

-Duration Workload
+in C/C++ Duration Workload

 2 semesters 125 hours

+Recommendation s for Preparation

-RIS Lab I focuses on robotics middleware such as the Robot Operating System (ROS).
-Building on the programming class and on the introductory course, it presents ways in which different units of a robotic system can share information.
-The work will be mainly in simulation, using the ROS Gazebo package or similar.
+and on the introd ational Aims on robotics middleware such as the Robot Operatin uctory course, it presents ways in which different u ly in simulation, using the ROS Gazebo package or s inits of a robotic sy -

-RIS Lab II focuses on the analysis and the design of linear control systems.
-Students learn to use MATLAB and Simulink tools to investigate the system behavior and to study its time and frequency response.
-They also learn how to design feedback controls, and to interpret and take care of steady-state errors.
+tools to investigat on the analysis and the design of linear control sy the system behavior and to study its time and for , and to interpret and take care of steady-state errors frequency respons

-Students are also introduced to and practice technical and scientific writing skills in preparation for their thesis.
+Students are also introduced to and practice technical and scientific v writing skills in prep paration for their the esis.

+Intended Learning g Outcomes

+By the end of this module, students should be able to

-- 1. describe robotics software architecture; - 2. correctly use available libraries and packages; - 3. create new packages and functionalities in a robotics simulator; - 4. create an electromechanical model of a brushed DC motor in Simulink and study its properties; - 5. design and tune PID controllers for motor-speed control and for servo control; - 6. present and justify their work appropriately in accordance with scientific standards.
+correctly create n e robotics software architecture; y use available libraries and packages; ew packages and functionalities in a robotics simula n electromechanical model of a brushed DC motor

+- 5. design and tune PID controllers for motor-speed control and for servo control; - 6. present and justify their work appropriately in accordance with scientific standards.